rhysd/actionlint/README.md

 ## Usage

-With no argument, actionlint finds all workflow files in the current repository and check them.
+With no argument, actionlint finds all workflow files in the current repository and checks them.

 ```
 actionlint
 ```

-When path to YAML workflow files are given, action lint checks them.
+When path to YAML workflow files are given, actionlint checks them.

 ```
 actionlint path/to/workflow1.yaml path/to/workflow2.yaml